claudiodekker/changelog-updater/README.md

 ### GitHub Action

 This library can be used as a GitHub Action to automatically update your changelog when a pull request is merged.
+You can [see an example of what this looks like here](https://github.com/claudiodekker/changelog-updater-example).
 To set up the GitHub Action, follow the steps below:

 1. Create a new file in your repository at `.github/workflows/update_changelog.yml`